 - How and why do leader’s status strategies affect employee’s prosocial behaviors.

 My secondary stream of research concerns both positive and negative deviance.
-I investigate factors that encourage positive deviant behaviors—such as helping others or suggesting ideas that brings positive change at work—as well as factors that motivate unethical behaviors, or influence individuals’ judgment of moral transgressions.
+I investigate factors that encourage positive deviant behaviors—such as helping others or suggesting ideas that brings positive change at work—as well as factors that motivate unethical behaviors, sharing of fake news or judgments of moral transgressions.